influxdata/docs-v2/content/influxdb/v2.0/reference/glossary.md

 ### token

-Tokens (or authentication tokens) verify user and organization permissions in InfluxDB.
+Tokens (or API tokens) verify user and organization permissions in InfluxDB.
 There are different types of athentication tokens:

 - **Operator token:** grants full read and write access to all resources in **all organizations in InfluxDB OSS 2.x**.